About the Commission

 There are ten positions on the Commission nominated by the State Historic Preservation Offices (SHPOs) – four from South Carolina and two each from Florida, Georgia and North Carolina.

-Althea Natalga Sumpter (SHPO), Vice Chairman, Georgia – Ethnographer and producer Althea Natalga Sumpter, a native of St. Helena Island, South Carolina, uses digital media technology to document the Gullah culture incorporating traditional historical, genealogical and documentary research.
+Althea Natalga Sumpter (SHPO), Acting Chairman, Georgia – Ethnographer and producer Althea Natalga Sumpter, a native of St. Helena Island, South Carolina, uses digital media technology to document the Gullah culture incorporating traditional historical, genealogical and documentary research.
 She holds a Doctor of Arts in Humanities (concentrations in African/African American Studies and New Media Technology) from Clark Atlanta University, as well as Bachelor and Master of Media Arts degrees from the University of South Carolina.
 With two decades in the production industry, she is an Emmy-nominated producer and editor and former Assistant Director of Media Services and Production at The Martin Luther King, Jr. Center in Atlanta.
 She has taught at Georgia Institute of Technology, Clark Atlanta University and Georgia State University.
 Dr. Sumpter currently teaches digital media production at The Art Institute of Atlanta.
 Her experience as a researcher for the South Carolina Department of Archives & History gives her special insight into exploring genealogy and culture.
 She is a member of the National Trust for Historic Preservation.

-Charles H. Hall, Jr. (SHPO), Secretary, Georgia–After receiving a Bachelor of Science in Biology from Morehouse College in Atlanta, Charles Hall earned a Diploma in Physical Therapy from the University of Pittsburgh and pursued studies at Air University in the United States Air Force.
+Charles H. Hall, Jr. (SHPO), Secretary, Georgia – After receiving a Bachelor of Science in Biology from Morehouse College in Atlanta, Charles Hall earned a Diploma in Physical Therapy from the University of Pittsburgh and pursued studies at Air University in the United States Air Force.
 Mr. Hall owned and developed a physical therapy clinic and a home health care agency between 1970 and 1998 managing over 120 employees.
 He served in the U.S. Air Force for four years and accumulated ten years with the U.S. Department of Veterans Affairs.
 Mr. Hall serves as the President of the Sapelo Island Cultural and Revitalization Society (SICARS), whose mission is to preserve the Gullah/Geechee culture and construct a Gullah/Geechee Cultural Village on Sapelo.

-Ralph B. Johnson (SHPO), Treasurer, Florida– Ralph Johnson is a Professor at the Florida Atlantic University (FAU), School of Architecture and Director, FAU Center for the Conservation of Architectural and Cultural Heritage.
+Ralph B. Johnson (SHPO), Treasurer, Florida – Ralph Johnson is a Professor at the Florida Atlantic University (FAU), School of Architecture and Director, FAU Center for the Conservation of Architectural and Cultural Heritage.
 He was the former director of the FAU Center for Urban Redevelopment and Education.
 He received his Bachelor’s degree in Architecture from Howard University, a Master’s degree in City Planning and a Master’s degree in Architecture, both from Yale University.
 Professor Johnson serves on numerous preservation boards of directors including Trustee Emeritus, Florida Trust for Historic Preservation; the African American Preservation Alliance; historic Bonnet House and Gardens, Fort Lauderdale; Expanding and Preserving Our Cultural Heritage, the S. D. Spady Museum and Cultural Center in Delray Beach; the 1000 Friends of Florida, Inc; and, the Smart Growth Partnership of South Florida.

 Emory Shaw Campbell (Expert) – Emory Shaw Campbell is president of Gullah Heritage Consulting Services.
 He is considered one of the leading experts on Gullah Geechee cultural heritage.
 His career in historic and environmental preservation in the SC and Georgia Lowcountry spans more than forty years.
 Mr. Campbell earned a B.S.
 Degree in Biology from Savannah State College in 1965 and a M.S. in Environmental Engineering from Tufts University in 1971.
 He has received numerous honors including an honorary doctorate from Bank Street College in New York.